Electric Vehicles & Public Charging

 • City Hall (2) - Kent Street, premium - no grace period

-new Public Library (2) - Queen Street, premium - no grace period
+• Charlottetown Library Learning Centre (2) - Queen Street, premium - no grace period

 The government of PEI also has chargers installed in Charlottetown, as do private businesses and other institutions located in the City.